0codekit/yedra/README.md

 generating JSON schemas for all request and response bodies that are specified using y schemas.

-y was built for use with Bun, so it uses `Bun.serve`.
-This might be changed in the future to make Bun usable with Node.js, too.
+y was built for use with Bun.
+The library itself does not use anything Bun-specific and can therefore also be used with Node, but the CLI needs `Bun.Glob` and has to import TypeScript files directly, so it can only be used when Bun is installed.

 ## Getting Started